 Charterhouse and Edgeborough Merger

-Charterhouse and Edgeborough School are pleased to announce that Edgeborough will join the Charterhouse family in September 2021 as the two charities merge to create an exceptional independent, co-educational prep and senior school offer.
+Charterhouse and Edgeborough School are pleased to announce that Edgeborough has joined the Charterhouse family of schools, as the two charities merge to create an exceptional independent, co-educational prep and senior school offer.

 Explaining the background to the merger, Mrs Vicky Tuck, Charterhouse Chair of Governors, said: